Pete Garcia: Cleveland Browns and return to the University of Miami (2001–2006)

 From 2001 to 2002, Garcia was director of football development with the Cleveland Browns of the NFL.
 In 2003, the Browns promoted Garcia to Vice President of Player Personnel and Football Development.

-In 2005, Garcia became senior associate athletic director at Miami.
+In 2005, Garcia became senior associate athletic director at the University of Miami.

 FIU (2006–2021)

 Overview

 On October 10, 2006, Florida International University (FIU) named Garcia athletic director effective October 16.

 Six months before his contract was to expire, FIU signed Garcia to a new five-year contract on April 1, 2011 with a $16,000 raise and new title "Executive Director of Sports and Entertainment" replacing athletic director.

 During a period of national athletic conference realignment, Garcia later led FIU's move from the Sun Belt Conference to Conference USA effective July 1, 2013 following an announcement on May 4, 2012.

 Early in 2015, with a lack of winning seasons in football and men's basketball and only two conference championships since 2012 in any sport, FIU Alumni Association president Frank Pena called on FIU to fire Garcia.
 In September 2016, a booster bought a banner plane that flew over campus with a sign calling for Garcia to be fired, but FIU extended Garcia through 2018, after which Garcia planned to resign.
 However, in January 2018, The Miami Herald reported that Garcia was in talks for another contract extension.